 Polling officials at the polling place are available to assist voters in completing their ballot paper.
 If the voter makes a mistake on a ballot paper they may return it to the polling official who issued it and receive a fresh one.

-To make a formal vote on a House of Representatives ballot paper, a voter must number every box with a series of consecutive numbers according to their preference.
-A voter must:
+To make a formal vote on a House of Representatives ballot paper, a voter needs to number every box with a series of consecutive numbers according to their preference.
+A voter needs to:

 An informal ballot paper is one that has been incorrectly completed or not filled in at all.
 Informal votes are not counted towards any candidate but are set aside.